reshmabidikar/slate/source/includes/_invoice.md

 ### Upload the invoice template for the tenant

 Uploads an invoice template based on an automatic payment method.
+This is appropriate for accounts without the MANUAL_PAY tag.

 **HTTP Request**